theopenlane/core/docs/Jobs.md

 ## Setup Dev

-1. Run `task docker:windmill:up` to startup windmill
+1. Run `task docker:windmill` to startup windmill, this will start the minimum set of components.
+If you want all the extra components you can run `task docker:windmill:full` to start everything in the compose file
 1. Copy the windmill example config and add the license keys
     ```bash
     cp docker/configs/windmill/.env-example docker/configs/windmill/.env1